Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Method

 Meanwhile, when generating multiple follow-up images, the diversity of the revealed violations should be considered.
 Specifically, it is \textbf{much better} to have a number of violations revealed on \textbf{distinct objects} than on the same object.
 For example, the violations in Fig.~\ref{fig:enhance_followup}(c) and Fig.~\ref{fig:enhance_followup}(d) cover the same object \textit{``hoop''}.
 Therefore, in the selection of subsequent follow-up images, we should preferably consider violations that \textbf{cover more distinct objects}.
 In this example, the violation detected in Fig.~\ref{fig:enhance_followup}(e) covers a distinct object \textit{``basketball''}.
 Obviously, having (c) and (e) (or (d) and (e)) as our follow-up test cases is better than having (c) and (d) since the former option reveals more distinct violations than the latter one.

-Thus, this module should generate test images with \textbf{lower ambiguity} \textbf{and higher diversity}.
-However, simply applying the transformation methods with fixed parameters cannot realize the goal.
+Thus, this module aims to generate test images with \textbf{lower ambiguity} \textbf{and higher diversity}.
+However, simply applying the transformation methods with fixed parameters cannot realize this goal.
 To tackle this issue, we propose a method to select images from multiple candidates to achieve two primary goals: 1) reduce the ambiguous cases, and 2) promote the diversity of generated cases.